Kolombiken/dotfiles/.code/readme.md

 ## Symlink

+First remove the User-folder (if you are scared you can save the folder elsewhere and skip this step!)

+`rm -rf ~/Library/Application\ Support/Code/User`

-Add a symlink via the Terminal
+Then add a symlink via the Terminal

 `ln -s ~/Projects/dotfiles/.code/User ~/Library/Application\ Support/Code/User`